cbedio/OpenScout/README.md

     <img width="45%" height="350" src="Documentation/Images/agriscout_incline.png">
 </p>

+## HackaDay
+This project was covered in a [Hackaday article](https://hackaday.com/2022/09/26/robotic-platform-is-open-sourced-and-user-friendly/) by Bryan Cockfield

 ## Demonstration

 Demonstrations showing a variety of different mobility aspects can be found in the [Demonstrations](Demonstrations) directory.
 The below demonstration shows OpenScout with a 'lazy Susan' revolute hinge successfully traversing uneven terrain with circa 40 mm divots.